 Arrogantly I thought this was going to be a quick and easy process.
 I was only gone for 22 months and there were plenty of people there who I had worked alongside with in the trenches and delivered results on behalf of, time and time again.
 I thought I would be a shoo-in and that this process would be like hitting play on a paused movie.

 I could not have been more wrong.
 It started to go awry almost immediately when the executive informed me that I would have to go through the full interview process because my salary requirements required me to come in as a Senior Software Engineer, which is not a position they typically hire from the outside for.
 I found this to be disturbing, especially as I left before these positions were established (more info here).
-But this did not deter me as the greenhorn who essentially filled my position after my departure ended up being promoted to a Senior Software Engineer within short order.
+But this did not deter me for a variety of reasons.

 The first step of this process was they had me complete their coding exercise.
 This is where it started to get really insulting.
 When I left the company I was one of the top ten code committers on their mainline product, WebPay, which processes payroll.
 There are numerous examples of my code floating around that company so interviewers needed only to fire up Bit Bucket and search for my name.
 Barring that, I had numerous commits in a wide variety of internal repositories beyond that one.
 That's because I'm a prolific coder who commits often.